Countdown to November 4 General Election

-Per Florida Statute101.048, a voter claiming to be properly registered in the state and eligible to vote at the precinct in the election but whose eligibility cannot be determined, a person whom an official asserts is not eligible, and other persons specified in the code shall be entitled to vote a provisional ballot.
+Per Florida Statute 101.048, at all elections, a voter claiming to be properly registered in the state and eligible to vote at the precinct in the election but whose eligibility cannot be determined, a person whom an election official asserts is not eligible, and other persons specified in the code shall be entitled to vote a provisional ballot.

 The following persons are entitled to vote a Provisional Ballot: